heavyk/dygma/bazecor.md

 - below the keyboard layout panel should be the (SE) panel, which by default will have the tap box highlighted (perhaps with a border and different background color). as each mode is selected (1t,1t1h,2t,2t2h,etc), it will change the highlighted keys on the on-screen kbd accordingly (and for macros and other types, show the appropriate screen: for macros a simplified view with an edit btn which loads the (ME) above).

 ### superkeys editor (SE)
+- (maybe) if adding a plain key, the hold should by added by default as well
+	- ex.
+I put dominique's super tab demo, but it made alt+tab inconsistent: I had to put tab on both tap and hold and shift+tab on 2tap and 2tap&hold for alt+tab to work properly again

 ### macro editor (ME)
 - ability to play the macro (test it)